 For me, less than a year ago, publishing a book was just a long-held dream.
 Now, I have made it a reality.
 I am not expecting to retire on the proceeds; I consider it a success simply to have covered my costs.
 However, it has been enjoyable and very satisfying.
 I have finally seen myself in print and have received many positive reviews from strangers who clearly enjoy reading my scribbles.

 However, do be aware that if you are out there, you will receive negative reviews, which can be very hurtful.
 Every author, no matter how successful, has received poor reviews and many say that reviews are for readers, not authors and simply do not read them.
-I am happy with my work and that is all that matters to me.
+I am proud of my work and that is all that matters to me.
 I just tell myself that it is not possible to please all of the people all of the time.